-We are always here to help & answer all questions.
+We are always here to help and answer any questions

 Our nursing home provides care for older individuals who require support with their care needs.
 This includes nursing needs, disability and social needs.